Metric (band): Fantasies (2008–2011)

 The track "Black Sheep" was released on August 10, 2010, and became available on the band's Myspace page.
 The song is on the soundtrack for the film Scott Pilgrim vs. the World.
 In the movie, the song is sung by Brie Larson, who portrayed Envy Adams in the film.
 Scott Pilgrim author Bryan Lee O'Malley said he was inspired by concert photos of Haines while originally drawing Envy's singing poses.

 The band toured in Western USA, before playing shows in the Canadian Maritimes and Eastern Ontario for most of March 2010.
 Metric also toured with Sarah McLachlan for part of her 2010 Lilith Fair.

 Metric won two awards ("Group of the Year" and "Alternative Album of the Year" for Fantasies) at the 2010 Juno Awards.

 On June 8, 2010, the third installment in the Twilight film series featured Metric in its soundtrack.
-Twilight Saga: Eclipse soundtrack was released featuring Metric' song "Eclipse (All Yours)".
+Twilight Saga: Eclipse soundtrack was released featuring Metric's song "Eclipse (All Yours)".
 The song was written with the film's composer, Howard Shore.
 An acoustic version of the song can be found on the Expanded Edition of Fantasies.
 On July 21, 2010, the band performed the song on The Tonight Show with Jay Leno.

 During October and November 2010, Metric opened for Muse for seven shows of The Resistance Tour.
 Later that year, the band was part of the lineup for Voodoo Experience 2010, which took place over Halloween weekend in New Orleans, Louisiana, US.

-On January 4, 2011, Metric released an iTunes Session EP exclusively on iTunes, consisting of eight live tracks, including "Hustle Rose", "Empty" and a cover of the Buffalo Springfield song "Expecting to Fly", and a 30-minute interview.
+On January 4, 2011, Metric released an iTunes Session EP exclusively on iTunes, consisting of eight live tracks, including "Hustle Rose", "Empty", and a cover of the Buffalo Springfield song "Expecting to Fly", and a 30-minute interview.

 In October 2011, Metric released a collection of remixes from Fantasies entitled Fantasies Flashbacks through a collaboration with website Indaba Music.
 The band released all the individual tracks as well as their stems so that the general public could remix the songs.
 The songs were then submitted online to Indaba and the band chose the winning remixes for the album.
 An unofficial album Electrified Fantasies featuring 14 remixes of songs of the album "Fantasies" appeared in January 2012.
 The tracks were selected from 1767 remixes that arose from the official remix contest and are licensed under a Creative Commons license.